mockery/mockery/README.md

 A Method call expectation is a mechanism to allow you to verify that a particular method has been called.
 You can specify the parameters and you can also specify how many times you expect it to be called.
+Method call expectations are used to verify indirect output of the system under test.

 ``` php
 $book = new Book();